vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ## Benefits of the framework

 TTF artifacts are not fixed, nor do they represent complete implementations with specific values until they are applied to a template definition.
-They do include a common set of behavior and property-set invocations as control messages.
+They do include a common set of behavior and property set invocations as control messages.
 This is similar to Ethereum's  [ERC-20](https://eips.ethereum.org/EIPS/eip-20) interface standard that allows for working with tokens in a generic way and integrate them into common experiences.

-Having a common interaction model via generic behavior and property-set invocations allows for challenging interoperability issues to be approach from a higher level and being designing systems that allow for contracts to interact with tokens across blockchain implementations using standard control messages defined in a common way.
+Having a common interaction model via generic behavior and property set invocations allows for challenging interoperability issues to be approach from a higher level and being designing systems that allow for contracts to interact with tokens across blockchain implementations using standard control messages defined in a common way.

 ![ContractingInterface](images/contracting.png)

 ## TTF Extensions

-Where does the TTF end and implementation begin?
+Where does the TTF end and an implementation begin?
 Artifact Maps described above provide the extensible links to source, implementation and reference materials like legal or regulatory guidance.
 Using an artifact's `Map` you can reference:

 - Complete source code for a platform and language (i.e. HLF/Chaincode/Go - > url)
 - A finished solution or implementation (i.e. a link to a website or marketplace offering)